gausby/math-problem/README.md

 Clone the repository and run a `npm install` in the root of the project.
 Then run a `npm test`.
 It should pass without any errors.

+Now start the program by running a `npm start`.
+It will throw you into a REPL where you can solve to problem by typing:

+    > solve(2581);
+    2

+Oh yeah, btw...**Spoiler alert!**.

 ## Caveats